Psykotango

 D.Desire, Attraction & Relationship Evolution

 This final pillar supports relational integration and co-regulation.
-It helps couples shift from reactive patterns into more conscious co-creation, where both partners can stay present with themselves and each other while navigating difference and growth
+It helps couples shift from reactive patterns into more conscious co-creation, rebuilding attraction and emotional intimacy keeping connection alive over time.

 Who This Work Is For?